 VOLUNTEER

 Whether it’s driving a refrigerated truck, sorting perishable food, or harvesting carrots on the farm, volunteers are the heartbeat of Clark County Food Bank.
-Each year, we have over 8,200 individuals who donate nearly 66,000 service hours.
+Each year, we have over 4,625 individuals who donate over 67,500 service hours.
 Every volunteer provides something unique and important to the food bank, and we could not serve our community without the support of neighbors like you!
 If you are interested in joining the fight against hunger here in Clark County, explore some of our volunteer opportunities below.
+We have fun and informative events and trainings for our Volunteers.
+To get your invite to the Volunteer Appreciation Dinner and other opportunities sign up to volunteer today!

 Sign Up To Volunteer